artikcloud/sample-android-manageLwm2mDevice/README.md

    ```
    > Resource Changed: /3/0/15
    ```
-   On the Andriod app, click "READ PROPERTIES FROM ARTIK Cloud" and observe that the response from ARTIK Cloud confirms that the timezone has changed on device and on Device Mirror of ARTIK Cloud.<br />
+   On the Andriod app, click "READ PROPERTIES FROM ARTIK Cloud".
+The response from ARTIK Cloud confirms that the timezone has changed on the device and on Device Mirror of ARTIK Cloud.
+The timezone in the response is consistent with the timezone to change in the taskParameters in the top section on the screen. <br />
    ![writeToDevice](./img/screen_3_writePropToDevice.png)

  6. Go to Developer Dashboard and see the status of the tasks initiated by the Android app as the following:<br />